liana-p/narrat-engine/docs/others/scripting-limitations.md

 # Known limitations in narrat scripts

 Narrat scripting is a custom made engine designed to make it easy to write dialogue.
-Because it does a lot of "magic" behind the scenes to mmake the engine easy to use, it has a few inherent limitations
+Because it does a lot of "magic" behind the scenes to make the engine easy to use, it has a few inherent limitations

 ## Circular References